Save to My DOJO

 A rule consists of the following components:

-- Name – A unique name which should be easy for administrators to use to find the rule.
+- Name – A unique name that should be easy for administrators to use to find the rule.

 - Priority – This is an integer between 100 and 4096, which should be unique.
 This value defines the processing order of the rule, with rules containing lower values (higher priority) being executed first.